flyer1/Rainbow/README.md

 ## Required Tools
 First, make sure you have these tools:

-- [nodeJS](http://nodejs.org/) - Breaks javascript free from the shackles of the browser and makes it avaiable as a regular process!
+- [nodeJS](http://nodejs.org/) - Breaks javascript free from the shackles of the browser and makes it avaiable in a regular process!
 - [git](http://git-scm.com/downloads) - Super awesome distributed source code resposity system.